hepaestus/ubuntu_club_notes/irc_concepts.md

 (05:39:22 PM) NickServ: (notice) The ENFORCE flag has been set for account hepaestus.
 ```

-**Congratulations** you now have a more permanent username on the Libre Chat Irc Server.
+**Congratulations** you now have a more permanent username on the Libera Chat Irc Server.
 And only you should be able to ues that nickname.

 You can now enter your password into the Pidgin connection dialog so that you can connect to your account every time you run Pidgin.

-In the Pidgin Buddy List window, Click the "Accounts" Menu, Click on the only entry you should have available for the Libre Irc server and save your password there.
+In the Pidgin Buddy List window, Click the "Accounts" Menu, Click on the only entry you should have available for the Libera Irc server and save your password there.
 Also select the "Remember Password" checkbox for your convenience later when connecting.

 ![Save Your Password In Pidgin](/images/pidgin_add_account_basics_with_password_saved.png)